nrwl/nx/docs/nx-cloud/account/access-tokens.md

 ### Access Tokens: Read Only

-The `read-only` access tokens allow Nx Cloud to store metadata about runs and **read cached artifacts**, supports distributed task execution.
+The `read-only` access tokens will only read from the remote cache.
+Task results will not be stored in the remote cache for other developers to use.

 ### Access Tokens: Read & Write